-One way of approximating the required ground truth is to record aerial images of the testbed.
+That is why we approximate the required ground truth by recording aerial images of the testbed.
 These have an ideal -- almost orthogonal -- top-down perspective of the highway.
 This perspective avoids all inter-vehicle occlusions, and due to their regular contours, vehicles are easy to detect and distinguish.
-In this section, we will describe how we captured and processed these images to generate ground truth data that is suitable for evaluating our system.
+In this section, we will describe how we captured and processed these images to generate ground truth data suitable for evaluating our system.
 We also explain the evaluation itself in detail and discuss the results together with their implications for the performance of our system.